erwald/blog/posts/the-atemporal-franz-kafka.md

 # The Atemporal Franz Kafka

 > Accustom yourself to the idea that death is nothing to us.
 For all good and all bad are vested in sense perception, and death is deprivation of sense perception.
-(Laertius 2018)
 >
-> – Epicurus
+> – Epicurus, quoted in Laertius (2018)

 In Prague, in the beginning of June 1924, the writer and critic Max Brod was faced with a dilemma.
 His friend, having just perished of tuberculosis in a sanatorium in Kierling outside Vienna, had bequeathed to him his numerous unpublished writings, with the unfortunate stipulation that they be burned.
 (The friend had himself already destroyed 90% of what he'd written.)
 In the end, as we know, Brod refused to burn the works and decided instead to start publishing them.[^1]